| Title: | Access and Visualize AEMET Weather and Climate Data |

 aemet_forecast_tidy()

-# Forecast for beaches in Palma, Mallorca. library(dplyr) library(ggplot2) palma_b <- aemet_beaches() |> filter(ID_MUNICIPIO == "07040") forecast_b <- aemet_forecast_beaches(palma_b$ID_PLAYA) glimpse(forecast_b) ggplot(forecast_b) + geom_line(aes(fecha, tagua_valor1, color = nombre)) + facet_wrap(~nombre, ncol = 1) + labs( title = "Water temperature in beaches of Palma (ES)", subtitle = "3-day forecast", x = "Date", y = "Temperature (Celsius)", color = "Beach" )# Forecast for beaches in Palma, Mallorca. library(dplyr) library(ggplot2) palma_b <- aemet_beaches() |> filter(ID_MUNICIPIO == "07040") forecast_b <- aemet_forecast_beaches(palma_b$ID_PLAYA) glimpse(forecast_b) ggplot(forecast_b) + geom_line(aes(fecha, tagua_valor1, color = nombre)) + facet_wrap(~nombre, ncol = 1) + labs( title = "Water temperature in beaches of Palma (ES)", subtitle = "3-day forecast", x = "Date", y = "Temperature (Celsius)", color = "Beach" )
+# Forecast for beaches in Palma, Mallorca. library(dplyr) library(ggplot2) palma_b <- aemet_beaches() |> filter(ID_MUNICIPIO == "07040") forecast_b <- aemet_forecast_beaches(palma_b$ID_PLAYA) glimpse(forecast_b) ggplot(forecast_b) + geom_line(aes(fecha, tagua_valor1, color = nombre)) + facet_wrap(~nombre, ncol = 1) + labs( title = "Water temperature at beaches in Palma (ES)", subtitle = "3-day forecast", x = "Date", y = "Temperature (Celsius)", color = "Beach" )# Forecast for beaches in Palma, Mallorca. library(dplyr) library(ggplot2) palma_b <- aemet_beaches() |> filter(ID_MUNICIPIO == "07040") forecast_b <- aemet_forecast_beaches(palma_b$ID_PLAYA) glimpse(forecast_b) ggplot(forecast_b) + geom_line(aes(fecha, tagua_valor1, color = nombre)) + facet_wrap(~nombre, ncol = 1) + labs( title = "Water temperature at beaches in Palma (ES)", subtitle = "3-day forecast", x = "Date", y = "Temperature (Celsius)", color = "Beach" )

 Retrieves daily or hourly weather forecasts for one or more municipalities.